Due to dangerous conditions, this is a restricted area by order of the Stone Mountain Memorial Association. Ordinance 2-110

 While the railings have been removed, the walkway is still clearly visible, even in satellite photos.
-The fence around the summit area prohibits visitors from reaching the path today, but part of it is visible from 33°48'29.60"N 84°8'58.12"W.
+The fence around the summit area prohibits visitors from reaching the path today, but part of it is visible from from above 33°48'29.60"N 84°8'58.12"W.

 The end of the trail is located at 33°48'30.46"N 84°8'52.19"W.

 Looking down at Weldon Wright's trail from above (from 33°48'29.60"N 84°8'58.12"W)